Authentic Relating & Circling

 Registration & Payment

-The fee is $2,900 plus gst.
+The tuition fee is $2,900 + gst and does not include food or accommodations.
 To register, you can pay the full amount or a $1,000 deposit with the rest due one week before the start date.
 There are no payment plan options and no refunds.
 If you prefer e-transfer, they can be sent to circlingcanada@gmail.com.
 Reach out if you have any questions!